 Instead we did direct marketing; we’d give away products that we got for free to our customers.

-When you left Ted Baker the valuation of the company was £1.4b.
+When you left Ted Baker the valuation of the company was £1.6 billion.
 How did you get to that point?

 When a celebrity bought one of our shirts Ray always wanted to keep it a secret.
 He preferred people to find out about us by word of mouth rather than shout about it.
 I thought that was bonkers.
 But it gave us a weird strength.
 We built up real customers who believed in us.